remult/remult/docs/tutorials/react/README.md

 npm i --save-dev @types/express ts-node-dev concurrently
 ```
 ### Create the API server project
-The starter API server TypeScript project contains a single module that initializes `Express`, loads the Remult middleware, `remultExpress`, and begins listening for API requests.
+The starter API server TypeScript project contains a single module that initializes `Express`, and begins listening for API requests.

 1. Open your IDE.